Cathy Katin-Grazzini

 1 to 2 tablespoons water only to facilitate blending/grinding

-1 to 2 teaspoons shiro (mild, white) miso paste (optional)
+1 teaspoon shiro (mild, white) miso paste, or to taste (optional)

-Wash the urad dal well and soak in plenty of water overnight or for a minimum of 8 hours.
-Drain, reserving the soaking water.
-Blend in a high-speed blender on high, adding a minimal amount of the soaking liquid as required to create a smooth, soft, fairly dense paste.
+- Wash the urad dal well and soak in plenty of water overnight or for 8 to 10 hours.
+Drain and reserve the soaking water.

-Transfer to a bowl and use a mixer to aerate the dal paste for about 15 to 20 minutes.
-The bori paste should be very smooth and hold a soft peak.
-You know the bori paste is ready when a spoonful can float in a bowl of water.
-If you opt to use any seasonings, mix them in now.
+- Transfer the puréed dal to a bowl and use a hand mixer or immersion blender to aerate the dal paste for 15 to 20 minutes.
+The Bori paste should be very smooth and dense enough to hold a soft peak.
+The dense bori batter will be sufficiently aerated when a spoonful of the paste can float in a bowl of water.

-Set aside for 5-6 hours to ferment and rise.
-The amount of rise you will see will depend on how smooth, fermented, and aerated your paste is.
-The mix is ready when it has risen, is airier, and lightly tangy in taste.
+- Cover the bowl loosely with plastic wrap.
+Set it in a warm corner, a proofing box, or in an oven with a low proofing temperature that doesn’t exceed 100°F. Allow the batter to ferment and rise over 5 to 6 hours.
+The amount of rise you will see will depend on how smooth and aerated your batter is, which assists fermentation.
+The batter is ready when it has risen, is airier, and lightly tangy in taste.

-Transfer the bori paste to a pastry piping bag with a large round tip.
-Use silicon sheets for a dehydrator or line rimless baking sheets with wax or parchment paper for oven baking.
-Pipe 1 to 1 ½ inch wide bori dumplings.
-Dehydrate at 108°F or bake at 100°F for 3 to 5 days, depending on the ambient humidity.
-When they are almost ready, turn them over to dry their bottoms and interiors completely.
-Alternatively, bake in a 150°F oven for 5 to 7 hours.
+- Transfer the Bori batter to a pastry piping bag with a large round tip.
+Use silicon sheets for a dehydrator or line rimless baking sheets with wax or parchment paper for oven drying.

-The bori are ready when they have thoroughly dried, inside and out, and break with a snap into crispy halves.
-Store in an airtight container, protected from humidity, for about a year.
-(They’re so tasty, you’ll be lucky if they last a week.)
+- The Bori are ready when they have thoroughly dried, inside and out, and break with a snap into crispy halves.
+Store Bori in an airtight container, protected from humidity.
+Stored properly they can keep up to a year.